Time reporting is a critical component of project management.

 Choosing the right tool

 Time monitoring does not simply mean having a nice-looking dashboard; it allows you to observe how the team’s work time is distributed.
+See how Twproject can help you in doing that.

 To choose a tool that will meet expectations, you need to know what the requirements of a project are.